David Freidenreich, President (firstname.lastname@example.org)

 Molly Curren Rowles, Vice President

 Molly Curren Rowles is the Intake Manager at Pine Tree Legal Assistance and Assistant Director of the Jewish Community Alliance.
 Prior to her work with the JCA, she was a Frank M. Coffin Family Law Fellow at Pine Tree, and then spent three years practicing general poverty law as Pine Tree’s York County Attorney.
 She holds a J.D. from Cornell Law School and a B.A. from Smith College in Religion and Biblical Literature.
 At Smith, she graduated Phi Beta Kappa and won the Sidney Balman Prize for outstanding work in Jewish Studies.
 After college, she was a Humanity in Action fellow, and spent several years as Coordinator of the Harvard University Committee on Human Rights Studies.
 Molly was raised off the grid in New Hampshire, where she attended a very small Ashram school.
-She is the mother of Declan (Levey 4th grade), and Hattie and Lila (JCA Toddler Room) and lives with them and her husband Dustin in Portland.
+She is the mother of Declan (Levey 4th grade), and Hattie and Lila (JCA Preschool) and lives with them and her husband Dustin in Portland.

 Larissa Crockett, Secretary

 Larissa Crockett has embraced a meandering path of learning, love, and joy.
 Her three children provided an excellent excuse to travel around the United States, spend years reading, attend many plays, and to teach classes in things Larissa loves as a homeschooling mom.
 Larissa now works as the assistant town manager for the Town of Scarborough.
 Her son Hugo is a second grader at Levey.